New Zealand's leading fertility specialists

 Here are our most recent results for a single IVF egg collection cycle.
 It covers all women using their own eggs who have an egg collection, including those who did not get any eggs, those whose eggs didn’t fertilise, and those whose pregnancy sadly miscarried.

 The figure above is based on all egg collections at Fertility Associates clinics over the last three years for which we have complete birth results (2016-2018).
 These results cover IVF cycles with normal fertilisation and sperm microinjection.
 We transfer fresh embryos at the cleavage or blastocyst stage, while thawed embryos are nearly always transferred at the blastocyst stage.
+About 10% of cycles started do not get to egg collection.
+For most of these people, it is better to stop, and start again with a higher dose of the medications used for ovarian stimulation.

 New technologies available with Fertility Associates